RickIsGone/tungsten/README.md

 ```c++
 free myPointer;
 ```

+free also sets the address pointed by the pointer to `nullptr`

 > [!WARNING]
 > Tungsten doesn't have a garbage collector so you have to manually free the pointers